-During Cytopathology hours, specimens collected at MHC should be brought to the Cytopathology Specimen Receiving Area, Room 0632b, and placed in the refrigerator.
-Specimens collected at MHN should be brought to the Specimen Receiving Area in the clinical laboratory as soon as possible after collection.
-Fixed specimens (Pap tests) may be delivered at any time.
+During Cytopathology hours, specimens collected at MHC should be brought to the Cytopathology Specimen Receiving Area, Room 0632b, and placed in the refrigerator to store at 2-8C.
+Specimens collected at MHN should be brought to the Specimen Receiving Area in the clinical laboratory as soon as possible after collection and placed in the refrigerator to store at 2-8C.
+Fixed specimens (Pap tests) may be delivered at any time to either location and may be stored at ambient temperature.

-After Cytopathology hours, specimens collected at MHC should be delivered to Laboratory Support Services.
-Specimens collected at MHN should be delivered to Laboratory Specimen Receiving at MHN.
-Unfixed specimens collected after laboratory hours must be promptly refrigerated to preserve cellular morphology.
+After Cytopathology hours, unfixed specimens collected at MHC should be delivered to Laboratory Support Services and placed in the refrigerator to store at 2-8C.
+Unfixed specimens collected at MHN should be delivered to Laboratory Specimen Receiving at MHN and placed in the refrigerator to store at 2-8C.
+Fixed specimens (Pap tests) may be delivered at any time to either location and may be stored at ambient temperature.